bernatferragut/MESSAGE-PROJECT/2.Concept2Realization/PROJECT-304-EN.md

 1. Modern Web Programming
 2. Generative Art Coding
 3. Digital Printing latest technologies
-4. Web Virtual Reality
-5. Digital rights stored in the Blockchain - Web 3.0
+4. Digital rights stored in the Blockchain - Web 3.0
 6. Meditative practices of visualization

 .
 WHAT TYPE OF ARTISTIC RISKS WILL YOU BE TAKING?
 I will offer several ways to experience the artwork:
 - Latest digital Printing in medium and large format
-- 3D Printing and Holographic Projection
+- LED's Sculpture production
 - Web 3.0 / Blockchain technology digital rights storage

 EXPLORING A TRADITIONAL PRACTICE IN A NEW WAY / INNOVATIVE WAY
 - Coding Generative art pieces inspired by the main printed ones
-- VR version of some of the pieces
+- LED's Hardware building and software Programming
 - Decentralized storage of Data in the EOS.io Blockchain

  NEW MODELS OF DISSEMINATION
  - Digital citizenship with a unique cryptographical identity number bringing individual copyright to the market through the Blockchain technology.
-- Introduction of the workart into the new decentralized blockchain Market
+- Introduction of the art-work into the new decentralized blockchain Market

 10. HOW WILL YOUR ACTIVITIES BUILD INTEREST IN AND KNOWLEDGE OF THE ARTISTIC PRACTICE?
 ARE YOUR ACTIVITIES TARGETED TO A SPECIFIC PUBLIC?

 My project goes in the lines of contemporary artist who are opening a new medium which is metaphysical and trascendental at the same time.
-Visionaries like Alex Grey and Adolph Turner opened a connection to other artsits who have experienced other worlds with artifical altered states or natural ones like is my case.
+Visionaries like Alex Grey and Adolph Turner opened the doors to other artsits who have experienced other worlds with artifical altered states or natural ones like is my case.
 This is positive and transformative art which aims to heal and transform.

 Exist a bigger and bigger community of individuals who care for a better health, a better environment and a better and deeper human relationship.
 All these individual who are reintroducing to their daily lives ancient techniques like Yoga and Meditation are the public that can be supportive at first sight.

-At the same time the Project, although coming from the Metaphysics, dives into modern contemporary art world and puts itself at the forefront of new web technologies like webVR, Generative Art and the use of modern blockchain technologies for the backend encrypted records.
-This will atract also the interest of contemporary public who connect with new technologies.
+At the same time the Project, although coming from the Metaphysics, dives into modern contemporary art world and puts itself at the forefront of new web technologies like Web Generative Art and the use of modern Blockchain technologies for the backend encrypted records.
+This will atract also the interest of contemporary public who connect with the latest new technologies.

 11. IF YOU ARE HIRING ARTISTS, EXPLAIN HOW YOU DETERMINE THE FEES TO BE PAID
 - 250 words - See if I want to introduce this part or...not.
 All by myself?